-The saxophonist made her debut as a soloist with the State Philharmonic Orchestra in Košice in November 2016, when she was invited to perform two concertos with orchestra as a soloist.
+The saxophonist made her debut as a soloist with the State Philharmonic Orchestra in Košice in November 2016, when she was invited to perform two concertos with the orchestra as a soloist.

 As a soloist, Alžbeta took part in masterclasses taken by Lars Mlekusch, Kenneth Tse, Marcus Weiss, Amy Dickson, Pawel Gusnar, Gordan Tudor, Bence Szepesi, Philippe Portojoie, Oto Vrhovnik, Lev Pupis and Ryszard Żołędziewski.